excoffierleonard/sps-gbm/README.md

    - **Start Date**: Enter the start date for historical data in `YYYY-MM-DD` format (default is 5 years ago).
    - **End Date**: Enter the end date for historical data in `YYYY-MM-DD` format (default is the most recent close date).
    - **Prediction Period**: Enter the number of days to project the stock price (default is 5 years).
+   - **Number of Simulations**: Enter the number of simulations to perform (default is 1000).

 3. View the results:
-   - The script will display the calculated annualized mean return (drift) and volatility.
+   - The script will display the calculated annualized mean return (mu) and volatility (sigma).
-   - It will plot the simulated future stock prices with corresponding dates.
+   - It will plot the simulated future stock prices and their paths over time.
+   - A histogram will visualize the distribution of final predicted stock prices.
+   - Summary statistics including mean, median, standard deviation, confidence intervals, and percentiles of the predicted prices will be displayed.

 ## Example